This document was compiled and is copyright (2001) by Robert J. Budzynski.

 You may also forfeit (most) compile-time type checking by

-declaring your variables as mixed
+declaring your variables as mixed, i.e. any type

 at all.
 This is not usually a good idea (although it